MicrosoftEdge/WebView2Feedback/specs/BrowserProcessExited.md

   /// one process should not clear the user data folder at the same time that another
   /// process recovers from a crash by recreating its WebView controls.
   ///
-  /// Note this is an event from the `ICoreWebView2Environment3` interface, not the
+  /// Note this is an event from the `ICoreWebView2Environment3` interface, not
-  /// `ICoreWebView2`.
-The difference between this `BrowserProcessExited` event and
+  /// the `ICoreWebView2` one.
+The difference between `BrowserProcessExited` and
-  /// the `ICoreWebView2`'s `ProcessFailed` event is that `BrowserProcessExited` is
+  /// `ICoreWebView2`'s `ProcessFailed` is that `BrowserProcessExited` is
-  /// raised for any (expected and unexpected) **browser process** (along its
+  /// raised for any **browser process** exit (expected or unexpected, after all
-  /// associated processes) exits, while `ProcessFailed` is raised only for
+  /// associated processes have exited too), while `ProcessFailed` is raised for
+  /// **unexpected** process exits of any kind (browser, render, GPU, and all
-  /// **unexpected** browser process exits, or for **render process**
+  /// other types), or for main frame **render process** unresponsiveness.
+To
-  /// exits/unresponsiveness.
-To learn more about the WebView2 Process Model, go to
+  /// learn more about the WebView2 Process Model, go to
   /// [Process model](https://docs.microsoft.com/en-us/microsoft-edge/webview2/concepts/process-model).
   ///
   /// In the case the browser process crashes, both `BrowserProcessExited` and